lighthall-lab/lab-manual/responsibilities.md

 - Assist other lab members with data collection or analysis (typically you will be assigned to particular projects).
 - Work with the lab manager and/or your research mentor to determine your weekly schedule.
 If you are not able to come in during your normal scheduled time, you must let the lab manager know.
 - Provide extra support to the lab manager (this may include filing paperwork).
 If you are in lab and do not have a task to do, you should ask the lab manager or your supervisor whether there is anything you can help out with.
+- *Notify your supervisor and lab manager(s) immediately in case of absences (scheduled or last-minute).
+This will ensure we can find a replacement for you to run participant sessions.*
+- Dress professionally for running study sessions with participants: jeans are fine as long as they are not ripped.
+Dress as if attending a job interview!
 - *If you are earning course credit for research, you must additionally:*
   - Attend at least one of our lab meetings or journal clubs per week.
   - Present at one meeting during the semester.